 Young Adult Ministry "Doves (of Good Shepherd)"

 The DOVES began on Oct 21, 2017 and meet at 2 pm every Sunday.
 It is a product of our Hispanic Ministry outreach.
 The group is open to young adults -- single or married -- ages 18 - 25 (but that is soft!).
 The group mission and service will evolve over time.
 This is a Methodist "Safe Space" which means that the leadership is vetted for background and what is said at group STAYS at group, so that conversation is unfettered.
+Some Doves have 'flown' back to college but the group still meets.
 If interested, contact Pastor Kathy by text (217.341.2181) so we know you are coming and we can have enough food.
 (Methodists can never have enough food!)
 Bring or invite friends.
+Some activities: Labor Day = Apps after dark 9pm at Busboys in Hyattsville; Concert Across America = Sept 30.
+Skiing (at Liberty) in Dec, Jan, and Feb.

 Rise Against Hunger!
 (Formerly "Stop Hunger Now" . . . if only that easy . . )